ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/cab-03-textbox.md

 ![](attachments/create-unsupported-widget/cab-03-textbox/text-box-childelement-selector.png)

+It can happen that the debugger does not return an element.
+Check if jQuery is available and if you constructed the code in the correct manner.
+When you enter a selector in ATS you don’t use the `$( ‘….’ )` or `jQuery( ‘…..’ )`.

 Next, you add the _Find Widget Child Node_ action to your action.
 Enter the child node selector: `input`, enter the test step description and output description:

 ![](attachments/create-unsupported-widget/cab-03-textbox/text-box-findwidgetchildnode-add.png)